The Great British Bake Off stars and their beautiful kitchens

 “I love handmade ceramics and splatterware,” she says.
 “So have gathered a lovely little collection from antique shops and independent artists over the years.”

-What's in store for series 16?
+What's in store for The Great British Bake Off?

-Despite speculation that Noel Fielding might step down due to health issues, the comedian returns to present the show in autumn 2025 alongside Alison Hammond, while Prue Leith resumes her judging duties, after taking a break from the celebrity edition in the Spring.
+Pictured here with the team is Georgie Grasso, 2024's Bake Off winner.
+Noel Fielding will return to present the show in autumn 2025 alongside Alison Hammond, while Prue Leith resumes her judging duties after taking a break from the celebrity edition in the spring.

-Be warned however, she says it may be her last because she thinks she’s getting too old.
-It’s sure to be a big one, with 12 new contestants hoping to make it to the final and be crowned the UK’s best amateur baker.
-Pictured here with the team is Georgie Grasso, who won in 2024.
+However, she says it may be her last because she thinks she’s getting too old.
+Nevertheless, 12 new contestants hope to make it to the final and be crowned the UK’s best amateur baker.

 Loved this?
 Follow us on Facebook for more celebrity home tours